aleksbelic/kryptonite-js/README.md

 $ npx eslint .
 ```

-Linting config can be found in `.eslintrc.json`.
+Linting config can be found in `eslint.config.mjs`.

 ## Testing